Milka

-Milka is a brand of chocolate confectionery, originally made in Switzerland in 1901 by Suchard.
-It has then been produced in Lörrach, Germany from 1901.
-Since 2012 it has been owned by US-based company Mondelez International, when it started following the steps of its predecessor Kraft Foods Inc., which had taken over the brand in 1990.
+Milka is a European brand of chocolate confectionery.
+Originally made in Switzerland in 1901 by Suchard, it has been produced in Lörrach, Germany, since 1901.
+Since 2012 it has been owned by US-based company Mondelez International, when it demerged from its predecessor Kraft Foods Inc., which had taken over the brand in 1990.
 It is sold in bars and a number of novelty shapes for Easter and Christmas.
 Products with the Milka brand also include chocolate-covered cookies and biscuits.

 The brand's name is a portmanteau of the product's two main ingredients: "Milch" (milk) and "Kakao" (cocoa).

 History

-On November 17, 1825, Swiss chocolatier Philippe Suchard (1797–1884) established a pâtisserie in Neuchâtel where he sold a hand-made dessert, chocolat fin de sa fabrique.
+On 17 November 1825, Swiss chocolatier Philippe Suchard (1797–1884) established a pâtisserie in Neuchâtel where he sold a hand-made dessert, chocolat fin de sa fabrique.
 The following year, Suchard founded Chocolat Suchard and moved production to nearby Serrières, where he produced 25–30 kg of chocolate daily in a rented former water mill.
 During the 1890s, milk was added to Suchard's chocolate, closely following the launch of the Gala Peter brand, founded by Daniel Peter, another Swiss chocolatier.

 Carl Russ-Suchard, Philippe Suchard's son-in-law, invented the Milka brand in 1901.
 The first "Milka" chocolate was packaged in the distinctive lilac-colored packaging.
 Their products were introduced in Austria in the 1910s in order to spread popularity, and by 1913 the company was producing 18 times more chocolate than they did when at the original plant in 1880.
 By the 1920s Milka had introduced limited edition themed chocolates.
 Themes were related around holidays such as Christmas and Easter and had chocolate cast into the shape of Santa Claus, Christmas ornaments, Easter bunnies and various sizes of Easter eggs.
 By the 1960s the Milka script logo and its lilac packaging was trademarked, quickly becoming Germany’s number one chocolate.
 Over the next few decades, Milka chocolate enlarged in bigger portions and improved their selection of chocolate products.

 In 1970, Suchard merged with Tobler to become Interfood.
 Interfood merged with the Jacobs coffee company in 1982, becoming Jacobs Suchard.
 Kraft Foods acquired Jacobs Suchard, including Milka, in 1990.
 In 1995 Milka officially became a ski sponsor and would later become one of the most famous sport sponsors after the FIS Alpine Cup that was held in Lienz.
 In October 2012, Kraft spun off its snack food division, which was renamed Mondelēz International.
 In 2016, they further expanded their market into China.
+Also in that year, original manufacturer Suchard was among a number of brands sold off by Mondelēz to form Carambar & Co; Mondelēz retained ownership of Milka.